OpenStackOnRaPi/ostackinstall/README.md

 All procedures described herein refer to HW and SW setup of the cluster as specified below

 1. Raspberry Pi 4
-   * (1x4GB RAM + 1x8GB RAM) or (2x4GB RAM+2*8GB RAM)
+   * [1x4GB RAM + 1x8GB RAM] or [2x4GB RAM+2*8GB RAM]
    * all Pi are equipped with 32GB SD disk
    * Note: we believe that a single RaPi 8GB RAM and the default configuration of Kolla-Ansible OpenStack should work for basic evaluation, but we have not tested this option.
 2. SW
    * OS: Raspberry Pi OS Light - root of Debian 12 (Bookworm)
    * Kolla-Ansible 2023.1; respective envirnment components according to
-   * Note: newer releases of Kolla-Ansible will be tried in the future (2023.1 got status "unmaintained" during our trials) and we'll update these instructions accordingly after positive tests
+   * Note: newer releases of Kolla-Ansible will be tried in the future (2023.1 has got status "unmaintained" recently) and we'll update these instructions accordingly after completing the tests
 4. Network:
    * the Pis are equipped with 802.3af/at PoE HAT from Waveshare
    * they are powered form TP-Link TL-SG105PE switch